bigcommerce/gruf/UPGRADING.md

 ## Upgrading to 2.12

 Gruf 2.12.x fixes a bug in prior versions where interceptors were executed in FILO order, rather than FIFO order, which was the documented behavior.
-If uou are using interceptors, and you believed the order of their execution was in FILO order purposefully, you will need to adjust the order of adding interceptors to continue your desired behavior after upgrading.
+If you are using interceptors, and you believed the order of their execution was in FILO order purposefully, you will need to adjust the order of adding interceptors to continue your desired behavior after upgrading.